 Vesper

-When you think of James Bond, you might think of a martini, but this drink is the real deal—the recipe first featured in Ian Fleming’s 1953 novel Casino Royale as a tribute to Bond girl Vesper Lynd.
+When you think of James Bond, you might think of a martini, but this drink is the real deal—the Old Fashioned Cocktail Recipes first featured in Ian Fleming’s 1953 novel Casino Royale as a tribute to Bond girl Vesper Lynd.
 While Bond like his cocktails “shaken, not stirred,” most people prefer their spirits-only cocktails stirred.

 – 3 oz gin